1j01/jspaint/README.md

 Optionally, you can set up a [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) server, for loading images from the web, if you paste a URL into JS Paint, or use the `#load:<URL>` feature with images that are not on the same domain.

-By default it will use the CORS Anywhere instance set up for jspaint.app, but it would be nice if you would set up your own instance if you expect significant traffic.
+By default it will use a [CORS Anywhere instance](https://jspaint-cors-proxy.herokuapp.com) set up to work with [jspaint.app](https://jspaint.app).

-It is hosted for free on [Heroku](https://www.heroku.com/) and gets bogged down from time to time.
+It is hosted for free on [Heroku](https://www.heroku.com/), and you can set up your own instance and configure it to work with your own domain.

 You'll have to find and replace `https://jspaint-cors-proxy.herokuapp.com` with your own instance URL.